tmobile/jazz-installer/README.md

         Please provide the tag Name to Prefix your Stack(Eg:- jazz10 ): myjazz

 Installer will follow the steps specified in [Installation with existing Jenkins and Bitbucket servers](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation-with-existing-jenkins-and-bitbucket-servers) - Uses existing Jenkins and Bitbucket Servers (as provided) to build the stack.
-Please find the below prompts to provide the Jenkins and Bitbucket server details:

-Please follow link Wizard prompts to complete the installation.
+Please ensure that you provide these details correctly during this process.
+Not doing so would result in installation failure.
+Please follow the wizard prompts to complete the installation.

 Check the status through [Installation status](https://github.com/tmobile/jazz-installer/wiki/Jazz-Supported-Installations#installation---status).